How much does it cost?

 EZ Pay Installment Plan

-EZ Pay is a tuition management tool that provides a low cost option for budgeting tuition and fees into manageable monthly payments.
+EZ Pay, administered by Nelnet, is a tuition management tool that provides a low cost option for budgeting tuition and fees into manageable monthly payments.
 Early sign up allows more months to spread out payments.
 Enrollment is due by the semester's payment due date deadlines.

 - Walk-in payments may be made by cash or check at the Cashier's Office in the Welcome Center (Building WC).